NikashLamsal/Data-Science/README.md

 - **Solving systems of linear equations** using Python libraries.

 #### Features
-- Real-world examples demonstrating the application of linear algebra in data science.
+- **Real-world examples** demonstrating the application of linear algebra in data science.
-- Step-by-step explanations of mathematical concepts.
+- **Step-by-step explanations** of mathematical concepts.
-- Code implementations using `numpy` for efficient computations.
+- **Code implementations** using `numpy` for efficient computations.

+### 3. Probability and Statistics

+#### Description
+This project applies probability and statistical concepts to analyze datasets.
+It demonstrates fundamental statistical measures and probability distributions for data analysis.

+#### Dataset
+This project uses the `iris.csv` dataset.
+The dataset contains measurements of different flower species, including petal and sepal length and width.

+#### Features
+- **Descriptive statistics** such as mean, median, mode, and standard deviation.
+- **Probability distributions** and their applications.
+- **Utilization of `sklearn`** for normalization and standardization.

 ---